 \subsubsection{Procedure.}

 We conducted a within-subjects experiments and created an ablated version of our system to use as a baseline.
-This baseline presents the user with fields for title and article text and nothing more beyond a text box for prompts.
+The ablated baseline presented the user with fields for article title and text and a simple text box for prompts.
+While minimal, this text-only interaction is primarily how many users report interacting with text-to-image systems in online communities \cite{R/bigsleep}, so it constituted our baseline.
 For each participant, the system automatically generated an image for the article title.
-This baseline is depicted in \ref{fig:baseline}.
+Our baseline is depicted in Figure \ref{fig:baseline}.

-Our experiment took place online through screenshared video chat in two stages.
-First, participants were introduced to the task and given a tour of the interface and article they were to work with for the first round.
-To mitigate for learning effects, we counterbalanced our control and experimental conditions, giving half of the participants Opal for the first round and half of the participants a baseline for the second round.
+Our experiment took place online through screenshared video chat.
+Participants were introduced to the task and given a tour of the interface.
+They then generated illustrations for the two articles in two rounds and were told for which round to use Opal and which round to use the baseline.
+To mitigate for learning effects, we counterbalanced our conditions, giving half of the participants Opal for the first round and half of the participants the baseline for the second round.
 We additionally counterbalanced the order of the articles we presented.
-These articles were chosen randomly from a set of 62 articles with illustrations from the New York Times “2021 The Year in Illustration” using a random number, such that the article did not include named entities.
-(Articles with named entities would have been better accompanied with a photo over an illustration.)

-Users spent approximately 25 minutes with both the system and the baseline.
+Users spent approximately 25 minutes with the system and the baseline each.